 ⚙️+

-Federal loans offer various plans (Standard, Graduated, Income-Driven).
-Our calculator lets you compare standard monthly, biweekly payments, and income-driven repayment (IDR) options side-by-side to find the best fit for your financial situation.
+Federal loans offer various plans.
+Our calculator lets you compare standard monthly, biweekly payments, Income-Based Repayment (IBR), and the new Repayment Assistance Plan (RAP) side-by-side to find the best fit for your financial situation.

 6. Understand Grace Periods